NATIVE COUNCIL OF NOVA SCOTIA

 - Computer literate, including but not limited to the use and application of software used to develop professional presentations;

-Holiday, vacations, and other employment benefits as per office policy and procedure of NCNS
+Holiday, vacations, and employment benefits as per office Policy & Procedure of the NCNS

-All qualified candidates are encouraged to apply, if you are Indigenous, please self-identify in cover letter.
+All qualified candidates are encouraged to apply; however, preference will be given to qualified Indigenous Peoples, please self-identify in cover letter.
 We thank all applicants for their interest; however only those candidates selected for an interview will be contacted.